- Undergrad Program

 Dear Adapted Physical Activity Community,

-In keeping with Oregon State University’s commitment to help reduce the risk and spread of COVID-19, we will be suspending all of our community-based programs including IMPACT, IMPACT for Life and the Multiple Sclerosis Exercise Program for the entire spring term, which ends in mid-June.
+In keeping with Oregon State University’s commitment to help reduce the risk and spread of COVID-19, we will be utilizing remote programing for our community-based programs, including IMPACT, IMPACT for Life and the Multiple Sclerosis Exercise Program.

 OSU continues to collaborate with local and state public health experts to provide response, prevention, services and information to the OSU community.
-You can stay up-to-date with OSU’s status and planning on the university’s COVID-19 website.
+You can stay up-to-date with OSU’s status and planning on the university’s COVID-19 Safety & Success website.